VincentDengSZ/VTSideMenuSwift/README.md

 2.Add the files to your Xcode project.

-3.you don't need import any file if you use the api with Swift
+3.you don't need to import any file if you use the api with Swift
 #Example Usage

 **Example location**